How Much is LVT Flooring Installation?

 The most important layer to LVT flooring is the top 'wear' layer, as the thicker and higher quality this layer is, the more life you will get from the LVT flooring.

-In this article we're going to explore everything you need to know about LVT flooring, including the material costs per square metre, the price you're likely to pay for fitting, any additional costs and much more.
+In this article we're going to explore everything you need to know about the cost of LVT flooring.
+Including the material costs per square metre, the price you're likely to pay for fitting, any additional costs and much more.

 If you're planning on refurbishing the flooring in your home any time soon, this guide will help you make some important decisions.